 Return to listing

+Thousands of families have left their homes for the safety of emergency shelters.
 The Christian Appalachian Project, a partner organization, will distribute the blankets to shelters throughout Kentucky serving residents displaced by the storm.

 AmeriCares emergency response experts are monitoring the storm recovery efforts to determine if additional aid is needed.

 Help AmeriCares provide disaster relief in the United States. »